Fighting for you

 Note that sexual harassment in the workplace, like all forms of harassment and discrimination, can originate from male or female employers or coworkers, or even non-employees of the company.

 Sexual harassment can also be perpetrated by a person of the same gender.
+If you have been sexually harassed at your place of employment, contact a Florida workplace harassment attorney right away.

 As well as sexual harassment, you are protected against harassment in the workplace based on: